KoltesDigital/Unity-ICAN-2016/Dice simulator/Readme.md

 # Dice simulator

-This example throws dices and displays the results;
+This example throws dices and displays the results.

 ## Take away